inexorgame-obsolete/wiki-mirror/Build.md

 The next step is to get all the required dependencies to compile.
 For convenience, all the dependencies are prebuilt and packed in the `inexor/platform` directory.
 You only need an environment that can build C++ programs such as Visual Studio, CodeBlocks, XCode or MinGW.

 Specifically, on Linux you will need CMake >= 3.0, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
 The version numbers are minimum.: They might work with older versions (but it's not supported) and newer versions are better!
-Also install your distribution's development packages of mesa, SDL2, SDL2_image, SDL2_mixer, ASIO and Google Protobuf.
+Also install your distribution's development packages of mesa, SDL2, SDL2_image, SDL2_mixer, Boost and Google Protobuf.

 OS  | What to do
 --- | ---